DEXLANSOPRAZOLE

 Drug-Drug Interactions: DEXLANSOPRAZOLE may have interaction with a pain killer (aspirin, naproxen), anti-depressant (duloxetine, amitriptyline), blood thinner (clopidogrel), a drug used to treat hypothyroidism (levothyroxine), anti-HIV (atazanavir), anti-fungal (ketoconazole, itraconazole), anti-cancer (methotrexate), vitamin (cyanocobalamin), and Medicines to help you to sleep or feel more relaxed (such as diazepam or zolpidem).

 Drug-Food Interactions: Avoid smoking and alcohol consumption.
-Alcohol intake leads to increased production of stomach acid, thereby increases acidity and heartburn.
+Alcohol intake leads to increased production of stomach acid, thereby increasing acidity and heartburn.

-Drug-Disease Interactions: DEXLANSOPRAZOLE may have interactions with Clostridium difficile-associated diarrhoea, bone fractures, severe liver disease, low bone mineral density (osteopenia), low levels of magnesium in your blood.
+Drug-Disease Interactions: DEXLANSOPRAZOLE may interact with Clostridium difficile-associated diarrhoea, bone fractures, severe liver disease, low bone mineral density (osteopenia), and low magnesium levels in the blood.

 Drug-Drug Interactions Checker List: